kraflab/dsda-doom/README.md

 - Use `-import_ghost ghost_a ghost_b ...` to import ghost files (`.gst`).
 - Use `-tas` to disable strict mode.
 - Through the use of automatic and manual key frames, you can now rewind the game.
+- The time with tics is now displayed on the intermission screen (top left corner).
+- The extended hud provides a hybrid of the classic and advanced huds.

 ### Changes
 - Smart Totals renamed to Max Totals and fixed to show kill constraint for max.